geoserver/geoserver/doc/en/developer/source/qa-guide/index.rst

 Automatic Quality Assurance checks
 ----------------------------------

-The GeoServer builds on Travis and `https://build.geoserver.org/ <https://build.geoserver.org/>`_ apply `PMD <https://pmd.github.io/>`_ and `Error Prone <https://errorprone.info/>`_ checks on the code base and will fail the build in case of rule violation.
+The GeoServer builds on Github Actions and `https://build.geoserver.org/ <https://build.geoserver.org/>`_ apply `PMD <https://pmd.github.io/>`_ and `Error Prone <https://errorprone.info/>`_ checks on the code base and will fail the build in case of rule violation.